-Function: When user code reads this location, the 12-bit value returned is the value of the internal LIN break timer, which is clocked directly from the on-chip low power 131 kHz oscillator and times the LIN break pulse.
-A negative edge on the LIN bus or user code reading the LHSVAL1 results in the timer and the register contents being reset to 0.
+Function: When user code reads this location, the 12-bit

+value returned is the value of the internal LIN break timer, which is clocked directly from the on-chip low power 131 kHz oscillator and times the LIN break pulse.
+A negative edge on the LIN bus or user code reading the contents being reset to 0.